SaaS Application Risk Assessment

 - Categorize – Using SpinAudit, businesses can continually categorize and gain visibility to data shared in the cloud, helping to categorize business-critical data in the cloud.

 - Select – SpinAudit helps to align to NIST SP 800-53 controls to protect the system based on risk assessments

 - Implement – SpinAudit helps to implement the controls needed to protect your data from new and emerging threats

 - Assess – The continuous assessment of the environment using SpinAudit helps to determine if data is accessed in unauthorized ways or if rogue applications have access.
 It also helps to spot anomalous user behaviors and gauge the effectiveness of controls in place.

 - Authorize – Using the blacklist/whitelist functionality of SpinAudit, CISOs, SecOps, and other decision-makers can approve or disapprove cloud SaaS applications in the environment.

 - Monitor – SpinAudit continually monitors the cloud SaaS environment.
 Even if applications were once deemed safe, Spin would recategorize these applications if the automated risk assessment of the application changes due to behavior.

 Imagine having a fully automated risk assessment and risk analysis platform with actionable intelligence.
-SpinAudit delivers these capabilities and many others in conjunction with the SpinOne platform.
+SpinAudit risk assessment app delivers these capabilities and many others in conjunction with the SpinOne platform.
 It helps to tip the balance for organizations in the cybersecurity war.

 Learn more about the SpinAudit automated risk assessment functionality and the SpinOne suite of cybersecurity solutions here.